 Applicants must submit transcripts detailing all undergraduate and postgraduate study.
 This includes coursework conducted at an applicant’s degree-granting institutions(s) as well as in study abroad programs and at institutions out of which an applicant may have transferred.
-Applicants should upload copies of their official transcripts (i.e. not screenshots from a student record or student grade system) that clearly displays their name, dates of enrollment, the names of all courses in which they enrolled, and the credits and grades awarded for each class.
+Applicants should upload their unofficial transcripts clearly displaying their name, dates of enrollment, the names of all courses in which they enrolled, and the credits and grades awarded for each class.
 Applicants should not mail hard copies of transcripts to the School for purposes of application review.

 Applicants who are admitted are required to submit final, official copies of all transcripts prior to matriculation.
 Transcripts must provide confirmation of degrees conferred.

 Please Note: Transcripts reflecting more than two semesters of study at institutions based outside of the United States must be evaluated on a course-by-course basis by a third-party evaluation service such as WES or Educational Perspectives, or another NACES accredited member.
 This applies even if the studies were conducted in English and even if the transcript is printed in English.